 For the most part, courts try not to drastically change a child’s schedule or living situation if possible.
 This includes radically altering parenting time.
 The less time you spend with them now, the less likely that is to increase after finalizing the divorce.

 One option if you do move out is to have a parenting plan already established and in place.
 This protects your time with your children.
 It’s also important to make use of the opportunities you do have with them.
 Make them the priority and maintain a major, active presence in their life.

 This shows the court you have an earnest interest in being a parent.
-The more involved you stay in regular, daily activities, the more likely that will endure following divorce.
+The more involved you stay in regular, daily activities, the more likely that will endure following a divorce.

 Related Reading: Special Needs, Divorce, and Child Custody

 Another way moving out may significantly impact your divorce is financially and with property.
 It’s expensive to set up a new home.
 You need furniture, there’s rent, and maybe you haven’t bought silverware in a while.
 Then there’s the fact that you often have to pay everything from a single paycheck for the first time in years.
 That’s not cheap.